-Faculty Statement of Support
+Affordable Textbooks Faculty Statement of Support

-The cost of textbooks and other materials has increased 88% over the past decade.
+The cost of course materials has increased 88% over the past decade.
 Nearly two-thirds of students have skipped buying a book at some point because of cost, and many have skipped meals and paying bills because of these crushing costs.
 As faculty members, we affirm that it is our prerogative and responsibility to select course materials that are pedagogically most appropriate for our classes.
 Consistent with this principle, we should seek affordable and accessible course materials whenever possible so that students can fully participate in class.
 Unfortunately, textbook publishers are promoting restrictive materials like access codes that undercut students’ ability to save money.

 In recognition that choices regarding course materials can have significant financial and academic consequences for students, I pledge: